GabeScott/standard-works-vault/General Conference/1975 April - Obedience, Consecration, and Sacrifice.md

 In the true church we neither preach for hire nor divine for money.
 We follow the pattern of Paul and make the gospel of Christ without charge, lest we abuse or misuse the power the Lord has given us.
 Freely we have received and freely we give, for salvation is free.
 All who thirst are invited to come and drink of the waters of life, to buy corn and wine without money and without price.

-All our service in God’s kingdom is predicated on his eternal law which states: “The laborer in Zion shall labor for Zion, for if they labor for money they shall perish.”
-(2 Ne.
-26:31.)
+All our service in God’s kingdom is predicated on his eternal law which states: “The laborer in Zion shall labor for Zion, for if they labor for money they shall perish.” ([[2 Nephi 26.31|2 Ne.
+26:31]].)

 We know full well that the laborer is worthy of his hire, and that those who devote all their time to the building up of the kingdom must be provided with food, clothing, shelter, and the necessaries of life.
 We must employ teachers in our schools, architects to design our temples, contractors to build our synagogues, and managers to run our businesses.
 But those so employed, along with the whole membership of the Church, participate also on a freewill and voluntary basis in otherwise furthering the Lord’s work.
 Bank presidents work on welfare projects.
 Architects leave their drafting boards to go on missions.
 Contractors lay down their tools to serve as home teachers or bishops.
-Lawyers put aside Corpus Juris and the Civil Code to act as guides on Temple Square.
+Lawyers put aside *Corpus Juris* and the Civil Code to act as guides on Temple Square.
 Teachers leave the classroom to visit the fatherless and widows in their affliction.
 Musicians who make their livelihood from their artistry willingly direct church choirs and perform at church gatherings.
 Artists who paint for a living are pleased to volunteer their services freely.

 But the work of the kingdom must go forward, and the members of the Church are and shall be called upon to bear off its burdens.
 It is the Lord’s work and not man’s.
 He is the one who commands us to preach the gospel in all the world, whatever the cost.
 It is his voice that decrees the building of temples, whatever the cost.
 He is the one who tells us to care for the poor among us, whatever the cost, lest their cries come up to his throne as a testimony against those who should have fed the hungry and clothed the naked but who did not.